ScoobyXD/ScoobyXD.github.io/README.md

 ![rover](/assets/rover.png)
 [Video Link To See It Move!](/assets/roverdemo.mp4)

-- A small rover that can zip around quickly using ESP32 UART commands (although it couldn't turn properly)
+- A small rover that can zip around quickly using ESP32 UART commands (although it doesn't turn properly)
 - Uses an ESP32, motor driver, 4 motors, and a 3D printed body I designed on Fusion 360